nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-* `deletegoods n/John Doe gn/Gardenia Milk Bread` deletes the goods that has name `Gardenia Milk Bread` that belongs to the supplier `John Doe`.
+* `deletegoods n/John Doe gn/Gardenia Milk Bread` deletes the oldest goods record that has name `Gardenia Milk Bread` that belongs to the supplier `John Doe`.

 ### View statistics for Goods : `viewgoods`